 Most full-time UK students can apply for a Maintenance Loan from the Government.
 Some EU students may also be eligible.
 Visit Student Finance England* to get started.

 The exact amount you’ll receive depends on your personal circumstances, including where you live during term-time and your household income.
 Over half of the Maintenance Loan is not affected by your total household income, but the remaining amount does depend on it.

 The total Maintenance Loan you borrow is added to your Tuition Fee Loan, which is only repaid at 9% of your earnings over £25,000 (for students who took out loans from September 2012 onward).

 We offer a number of scholarships and bursaries to undergraduate students from the UK and EU.
-Take a look at what's on offer for the 2019/20 academic year below.
+Take a look at what's on offer.

-We are offering an £800 bursary to students from the EU who start an undergraduate degree in the 2019/20 academic year.
+We are offering an £800 bursary to students from the EU who start an undergraduate degree in the 2019/20 or 2020/21 academic years.
 The bursary is available to you in your first year at ARU.

 If you meet all the eligibility criteria, you will automatically be awarded our EU Undergraduate Bursary.
 Find out more about eligibility.